Tumby Bay, South Australia: Community

-Tumby Bay had a town population of 1228 in the 2001 census, with the vast majority being Australian born.
-Of those that immigrated (about 100 people), most are from the United Kingdom, with others coming from a variety of European countries, the United States and New Zealand.

-The 2001 census by the Australian Bureau of Statistics found that the main religion followed in Tumby Bay was Christianity, with the Anglican, Catholic, and Uniting denominations having the strongest followings.
-The overall religious affiliations are summed up in the chart, derived from the census data.

 There are a number of churches in the town, including Anglican, Uniting, Church of Christ and Lutheran Churches.

 There are also a large number of sporting groups in the town, including football, cricket, netball, basketball, tennis, bowls and golf clubs, with most of the clubs competing in local leagues.

 The Tumby Bay Area School provides education for students from Reception through to Year 12.
 A public library is located on the school grounds.
 A hospital is also in place to serve the health needs of the town.

 The region's history is celebrated by a National Trust Museum which is staffed by volunteers.

 Social historian and Tumby Bay resident Eric Kotz has also published two books about life in the region.

+Community worker Janette Octoman MBE JP lived here.
+She tried to be elected when it was a man's job, but she led the state's Country Women's Association.
+The local council planted an avenue in her name.